 If inspecting the boot does not resolve the discomfort, it is my opinion you should return to your search.
 If you purchased online, take the necessary steps to return the snowshoes to the retailer.
 Or, if you are in the store, do take the time to try on the other brands.
 However, as I stated earlier, I highly recommend going home to research thoroughly any new brands you consider, without any pressure.

 When the first snow starts to fall, you should have a quality pair of snowshoes for a reasonable price.
 Plus, you’ll have a child who is comfortable in them after wearing them around the house for the last few months.
-It is now time to hit the trail and go snowshoeing with your toddler!
+So, it is now time to hit the trail and go snowshoeing with your toddlers!

 Our kids loved learning in the fresh powder.
 Although the powder is not always the easiest to trek on, it is by far the softest to fall in.
 No matter how good your toddler or child has done around the house, be prepared for challenges outside.
 It is incredible to watch a child learn a new skill, so plan your first few trips around them.